 The most accurate way to think of the Chartreux is as ‘native French blue cats’.
 The late Jean Simonnet tried to find out the origin of these cats by studying various old documents, documents that he later published in his book ‘Le Chat des Chartreux’ and in which he writes:

 I am inclined to think that these blue cats originated in the rugged, mountainous regions of Turkey and Iran, from where they were probably brought into the neighbouring territories of Syria.
 Their unique coat indicates that they lived in damp areas with cold nights and harsh winters.

 Legend links these blue cats to the Carthusian monks who lived in the Chartreuse Mountains north of Grenoble.
 But, in 1972, the Prior of the Grande Chartreuse stated that their archives did not show that they had kept cats.
-However, it is very possible that some of the cats found their way to the monastery, where there must have been lots of rats and mice.
+However, it is very possible that some cats found their way to the monastery, where there must have been lots of rats and mice.

 First of all, then, let me say,